-Recommendation 3 Prison systems should have in place a reliable methodology for the collection and compilation of data with a clear set of counting rules and arrangements for data governance and protection, developed where possible in cooperation with the National Statistics Authority.
+Recommendation 3 Prison systems should have in place a reliable methodology for the collection and compilation of data with a clear set of counting rules (including definitions) and arrangements for data governance and protection, developed where possible in cooperation with the National Statistics Authority.

-Recommendation 4 Prison systems should designate at least one staff member of sufficient seniority at headquarters to be responsible for data collection, ideally as part of a unit responsible for statistics and research and for the training of other relevant personnel involved in the data collection process.
+Recommendation 4 Prison systems should designate at least one staff member of sufficient seniority at the headquarters of the prison administration or in the relevant government ministry to be responsible for data collection, ideally as part of a unit responsible for statistics and research and for the training of other relevant personnel involved in the data collection process.